Zulko/moviepy/_sources/getting_started/quick_presentation.rst.txt

 - **Simple and intuitive**.
 Basic operations can be done in one line.
 The code is easy to learn and easy to understand for newcomers.
 - **Flexible**.
 You have total control over the frames of the video and audio, and creating your own effects is easy as Py.
 - **Portable**.
-The code uses very common software (Numpy and FFMPEG) and can run on (almost) any machine with (almost) any version of Python.
+The code uses very common software (Numpy and FFmpeg) and can run on (almost) any machine with (almost) any version of Python.

+Limitations:
-For the limitations: MoviePy cannot (yet) stream videos (read from a webcam, or render a video live on a distant machine), and is not really designed for video processing involving many successive frames of a movie (like video stabilization, you'll need another software for that).
-You can also have memory problems if you use many video, audio, and image sources at the same time (>100), but this will be fixed in future versions.
+- MoviePy cannot stream videos (e.g. reading from a webcam, or rendering a video live on a distant machine).
+- MoviePy is not really designed for video processing involving many successive frames of a movie (e.g. video stabilization - there is other software better suited for that).
+- You can also have memory problems if you use many video, audio, and image sources at the same time (>100).

 Example code
 ~~~~~~~~~~~~~~